hswolff/website/_posts/2019/2019-05-10-level-up-usereducer-with-immer.md

   - immer
 ---

-If you're just joining us, this post is an add-on to my [Why I Love useReducer](blog/why-i-love-usereducer/) post.
+If you're just joining us, this post is an add-on to my [Why I Love useReducer](/blog/why-i-love-usereducer/) post.
 If you haven't read that already, I recommend you take a second and have a peek before you continue reading this post!

+And if you want to skip to the third installment of this trilogy then go ahead and check out [How To useContext With useReducer](/blog/how-to-usecontext-with-usereducer)

 So, now that we all agree that `useReducer` is the best thing since the wheel, let's talk about how we can make it even better.
 I'm talking better than a wheel.
 Like, individually wrapped slices of cheese better.